manpan/manos-website/content/publication/rifa2012recipients/index.md

 date: 2012-01-01
 publishDate: 2012-01-01
 publication_types: ["2"]
-publication: "_Transactions on Information Systems_, (January 2012)"
+publication: "_Transactions on Information Systems_"
 publication_short: "_Transactions on Information Systems_"
 doi: "10.1587/transinf.E95.D.181"
 abstract: "Multihop ad-hoc networks have a dynamic topology.
 Retrieving a route towards a remote peer requires the execution of a recipient lookup, which can publicly reveal sensitive information about him.
 Within this context, we propose an efficient, practical and scalable solution to guarantee the anonymity of recipients' nodes in ad-hoc networks."